Optimal Control of Underdamped Systems: An Analytic Approach: Introduction

 In addition, the discovery of fluctuation relations (see Chapter~4 of \cite{PePi2020} for a thorough conceptual and historical account) introduces a substantial development with respect to \cite{SchE1931}.
-For Markov stochastic processes, fluctuation relations stem from considering the Radon-Nikodym derivative of probability measures connected by a time reversal \cite{MaeC1999,MaReMo2000,ChGa2008}.
-This observation means that we can identify quantities with intrinsic thermodynamic interpretation as costs of generalized Schr\"odinger bridges in models of small system thermodynamics \cite{schmiedl2007,GoScSe2008,EsVadeBr2011,AuMeMG2011,SiCr2012,RoCrVE2017,baldovin2023,ChRo2023}.
-The Second Law for out-of-equilibrium systems then becomes: the minimum mean entropy production in finite time transitions between assigned probability distributions is strictly larger than zero.
+For Markov stochastic processes, fluctuation relations stem from considering the relative entropy of probability measures connected by a time reversal \cite{MaeC1999,MaReMo2000,ChGa2008}: the corresponding generalized Schr\"odinger bridges minimize the thermodynamic cost associated with the transition.
+This means that we can consider thermodynamic cost functionals other than the Kullback-Leibler divergence~\cite{schmiedl2007,GoScSe2008,EsVadeBr2011,AuMeMG2011,SiCr2012,RoCrVE2017,baldovin2023,ChRo2023}.
+Because the Kulllback-Leibler divergence is non-negative, the minimum mean entropy production in finite time transitions between assigned probability distributions is strictly larger than zero.
 Remarkably, the overdamped dynamics minimizer \cite{AuGaMeMoMG2012,GawK2013} turns out to be the solution of a system of Monge-Amp\`ere-Kantorovich optimal mass transport equations \cite{VilC2009}.
 Two results of \cite{AuGaMeMoMG2012,GawK2013} stand out.
 First, minimizers can be determined by efficient numerical algorithms even in the multi-dimensional case~\cite{BrFrHeLoMaMoSo2003}.
-This enables exact computation of the optimal protocol in Landauer's model of erasure of one bit of classical memory in finite time.
 Second, the minimum entropy production is proportional to the squared Wasserstein distance between the probability distributions of the end states divided by the duration of the control horizon.
-This relation between mean entropy production and squared Wasserstein distance continues to hold as scaling limits for Markov jump processes \cite{MGMePe2012} and underdamped dynamics \cite{PMG2013,MGSc2014}.
+This relation between mean entropy production and squared Wasserstein distance continues to hold as scaling limits for Markov jump processes \cite{MGMePe2012} and underdamped dynamics \cite{PMG2014,MGSc2014}, see also \cite{ShFuSa2018,ReSe2021}.